Kermalis/PokemonBattleEngine/README.md

 For example, a client has no way of knowing if the opponent has sent out a Pokémon with Illusion, the opponent's nature, stats, Hidden Power damage/type, unused item/moves, etc.
 Therefore, a custom/modified client cannot do anything more than an ordinary player unless it is hosting the battle.
 A lot of work has been done to prevent any cheating, so if there are any exploits, create an issue please!

-There is also [a settings file](PokemonBattleEngine/Data/Settings.cs) that you can change.
+There are also [settings](PokemonBattleEngine/Data/Settings.cs) that you can change.
 Have you ever wanted to have level 200 Pokémon or 8 moves?
 You can do that!

 Currently, you need to change the settings to be identical for the server and all connected clients for the server to accept parties/actions and for the clients to communicate without crashing.
 This will change in the future as the server will send the settings to all connected clients.